ni/nimble/packages/nimble-components/src/button/specs/button-visual-states.md

 ## Open Issues

 Currently, only the nimble-button and nimble-anchor-button have the appearance-variant attribute.
-Should the `primary-mono` and `primary` states only be implemented for these buttons, while other buttons such as the nimble-menu-button, nimble-toggle-button, and nimble-card-button (which do not have the appearance-variant attribute) would be left alone?
+Should the `primary-monochrome` and `primary` states only be implemented for these buttons, while other buttons such as the nimble-menu-button, nimble-toggle-button, and nimble-card-button (which do not have the appearance-variant attribute) would be left alone?

 Molly mentioned that there was a design with a green (Primary) menu button, so should this button type (nimble-menu-button) alone be included and also recieve the appearance-variant attribute?